rossprogram/rossprogram.github.io/students/faq.md

 ### Where are the math lectures and seminars held?

-The lectures and seminars will be held in campus buildings within a few blocks of the dormitory.
+Lectures and seminars will be held in campus buildings within a few blocks of the dormitory.

 ### Is there transportation to/from the airport if an attendee flies in or out unaccompanied?

-Students who fly to Columbus will arrive at the John Glenn Columbus International Airport (CMH).
+Students who fly to attend the program at Ohio Dominican will arrive at the John Glenn Columbus International Airport (CMH).
+Students who fly to attend the program at Rose-Hulman will arrive at the Indianopolis International Airport (IND).
-Ross staff members will meet them in the terminal, and make arrangements to transport them to the dormitory in a taxi or van.
-At the end of the session, on Friday afternoon, the Program provides transportation back to the airport.
+Ross staff members will meet arriving students in the terminal, and make arrangements to transport them to the dormitory.
+At the end of the summer session, Program staff will arrange for transportation back to the airport.

 ### Do some students bring cars?
 Are there restrictions on students riding with other students?